-PSHE lessons are taught weekly by the class teachers from Reception to Year 4, and by different teachers in Years 5-6.
+PSHE lessons are taught weekly by the class teachers from Reception to Year 4, and by the Assistant Head (Pastoral) in Years 5-6.
+Up to and including year 4, lessons in PSHE last 30 minutes.
+In Years 5 and 6 children receive 60 minutes of PSHE (normally split over two 30 minute periods).